forcedotcom/salesforcedx-ui-script-recorder/README.md

 1. Select a **user credentials file** from the dropdown (CSV files from `user-files/`), or click **+ Create CSV** to generate a skeleton `users.csv`.
 2. Select one or more **data files** from `data-files/` using the chip-based multi-select.
 A coverage indicator shows which custom parameters are covered by your selected files (green ✓ = covered, red ✗ = uncovered); if two files define the same column, a warning shows that the last one wins.
 3. Set the number of **Sessions** (parallel runs, 1–100).
+4. Leave the **Headed/Headless toggle** off to run hidden (default for Bulk, so you don't get a window per session), or switch it on to watch the browsers.
-4. Click **Run** — the extension spawns one terminal per session, cycling through CSV rows from the top if there are more sessions than rows (a warning explains this).
+5. Click **Run** — the extension spawns one terminal per session, cycling through CSV rows from the top if there are more sessions than rows (a warning explains this).

 ![Playback modal — Bulk / Parallel mode](images/onboarding/playback-bulk-mode.png)